Investment Property Loans in Florida

-Of course, the biggest drawback is that investment property loans can be pretty hard to qualify for.
+Of course, there are some serious negatives associated with investment property loans.
+Namely, they can be pretty hard to qualify for.

 Lenders look for above-average credit and sufficient cash reserves.
 If and when you do get qualified, you could be hitched to a super-high APR4 that eats into your profits.

 Work With Dash to Secure an Investment Property Loan in Florida

 Are you feeling a little seasick?
 We understand.
 Navigating the choppy waters of mortgage financing can be scary.
 Even the most intrepid of real estate gurus get a little unnerved by the prospect of applying for an investment property loan in Florida.